Armored Heart: L'Odeur de l'Amour

 “Fair enough.”
 The priestess dropped to her knees, and patted the tiles next to her.
 Lanri looked down at her pristine white dress, and decided against getting it dirty with a shake of her head.
 “Definitely been a while since you’ve been on a farm, alright,” the priestess said, not quite managing to hide her judgment

-“Hey, I…” she started, but trailed off.
+“Hey, I…” She started, but trailed off.
 She didn’t much care to justify herself to a priestess who seemed set solely on teasing her.
 “Nevermind.”

 “Good.
 Take a look at this,” said the priestess, as she pulled a little tuft of moss from the ground.
 She crushed it between two fingers for a moment, gave it a smell, then put it on some paper she pulled from her satchel.